adrianlyjak/acorn/src/content/posts/htmx-chat/index.md

 ## Conclusion

-This example demonstrates how to create a dynamic, efficient chat interface using HTMX and WebSockets.
-By leveraging HTMX's out-of-band swaps and unique identifiers, we can create a smooth, responsive experience with minimal JavaScript.
+You can create a dynamic, efficient chat interface using HTMX and WebSockets.
+By leveraging HTMX's out-of-band swaps and unique identifiers, you can create a smooth, responsive experience with minimal JavaScript.

 The key takeaways are:

 1. Use `hx-swap-oob="beforeend"` to append new content without overwriting existing messages.
 2. Employ unique identifiers for message elements to allow targeted updates.
 3. Stream bot responses word-by-word for a more engaging interface.

-This approach provides a solid foundation for building more complex chat applications, integrating with AI services, or creating interactive tutorials and guides.